flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 Throughout the life of this console, I noticed a more chaotic evolution than its competitor, which involved constant re-branding and radical redesigns of the user interface.
 I presume Microsoft was trying to shift from one target audience to another.
 So, to understand this section better, I've organised its evolution into these periods:

 - The **multimedia hub era** (2005-2008): as the first home console to debut in the 7th generation, high-definition graphics, Xbox Live (online platform) and HD movies were the main selling points.
 And in the case you got bored with them, you could resort to buying accessories `r cite("operating_system-acc_promo")` (i.e. the remote controller, the headset, the HD DVD reader) to 'enhance' your experience.
-- The **competitive era** (2008-2011): with the Playstation 3 and the Wii now occupying store space, Microsoft found itself in need to aggressively compete for the consumer's attention.
+- The **competitive era** (2008-2011): with the PlayStation 3 and the Wii now occupying store space, Microsoft found itself in need to aggressively compete for the consumer's attention.
 First, a new system update called 'New Xbox Experience' overhauled the old interface to increase user personalisation (i.e. 3D avatars) and enhance the social aspect of this console.
 Meanwhile, a new 'killer app' lands in the form of a physical accessory: Kinect.
 Nobody knows its outcome, yet it proves a very engaging topic of conversation.
 - The **cloud era** (2011-2013): as all the previous enthusiasm slowly dissipates, Microsoft simplified its user interface to align with its other platforms (Windows 8 and Windows Phone 7) and provided users with the chance to move their local data to the cloud (a.k.a Microsoft's servers).
 In the process, third-party advertising became more prominent in the user interface (possibly to increase their source of income).
 Nonetheless, users are now expecting the successor of the Xbox 360.
 - The **capitulation** (2014 onwards): with the new successor (Xbox One) reaching the stores, Microsoft dedicated minimum efforts to their (now old) console.
 Users will only receive system updates in the form of bug fixes.

 #### A recallable security design

-If you recall [my deconstruction](`r ref("playstation-3#operating-system")`) of the Playstation 3's operating system, the latter was divided into three areas:
+If you recall [my deconstruction](`r ref("playstation-3#operating-system")`) of the PlayStation 3's operating system, the latter was divided into three areas:

 - The **Hypervisor**, which has complete control of the hardware.
 - The **Kernel**, interfacing user programs (mostly games) with the hypervisor, and in doing so it provides an extra layer of protection.